Oran01/metaverse/README.md

 ## 🧠 Overview

-**Metaversus** is a fully responsive and animated virtual world experience website.
+**Metaverse** is a fully responsive and animated virtual world experience website.
 It features beautifully crafted sections like About, Explore Worlds, Get Started, Insights, and Feedback, all built with a clean and scalable structure.

 It was inspired by the [JavaScript Mastery](https://www.youtube.com/@javascriptmastery), featuring **smooth animations and a stunning, modern UI**.